Professional Maintenance Management for Owner-Flown Aircraft

 Major repairs of this sort are not covered by Savvy’s standard annual management fee.
 We charge a modest supplemental flat-rate fee for managing the upgrade.
 Such fees generally vary between 50% and 100% of our standard annual management fee for the class of aircraft involved.

-Not usually, although we have made some exceptions for some Van’s RV-series aircraft.
-SavvyMx is intended mainly for aircraft that have standard airworthiness certificates.
-For most owners of experimentals, our SavvyQA consulting program is a better fit.
+Yes, we do, particularly those that use certificated engines (or clones thereof) like Van’s RV-series aircraft.
+However, for most owners of experimentals, our SavvyQA consulting program is a better fit, so that’s what we generally recommend.
 If you would like to discuss the possibility of placing your experimental amateur-built aircraft under the SavvyMx program, please contact us and we’ll be glad to consider your aircraft on a case-by-case basis.

-Generally not.
-Savvy reserves the right to decline to manage the maintenance of any aircraft manufactured prior to 1970, although we’re somewhat flexible.
+It depends on the make and model involved.
 We evaluate older aircraft on a case-by-case basis, to determine whether or not we feel the aircraft still has reasonable factory support and parts availability.
-For example, we will sometimes accept a 60s-vintage Bonanza or Cessna or Piper because those aircraft are still well-supported by the manufacturer and most parts are still readily available.
+For example, we will accept 50s- and 60s-vintage Bonanzas or Cessnas or Pipers because those aircraft are still well-supported by the manufacturer and most parts are still readily available.
 When in doubt, please contact us for a determination before you sign up.

-Savvy has to be very careful with respect to protection from liability, given the extremely litigious nature of today’s aviation maintenance environment.
-Savvy carries its own aviation comprehensive general liability (ACGL) insurance.
+Given the extremely litigious nature of today’s aviation maintenance environment, Savvy has to be very careful with respect to protection from liability.
+Savvy carries its own $5 million comprehensive general liability (CGL) insurance.
 Savvy’s service agreement with its clients also includes a mutual hold-harmless clause.

-Having Savvy added to the client’s aircraft liability policy as an additional insured accomplishes these objectives.
+Having Savvy added to the client’s aircraft liability policy as an AI accomplishes these objectives.
 In our experience, virtually every insurance company that insures GA aircraft is willing to do this.
 Most major GA underwriters do this at no additional premium, since underwriters realize that Savvy’s professional maintenance management actually lowers their risk of having a claim.
-(A few underwriters charge a small additional “nuisance fee,” generally $100 or less.)
+(A few underwriters charge a small additional “nuisance fee.”)

-Note that Savvy carries its own $5 million Aviation Comprehensive General Liability (ACGL) policy which provides Savvy primary coverage in the event of a liability judgment, so the likelihood of any dilution of your liability coverage limits is extremely small.
+Note that Savvy carries its own $5 million CGL policy which provides Savvy primary coverage in the event of a liability judgment, so the likelihood of any dilution of your liability coverage limits is extremely small.
+In fact, since Savvy’s founding in 2008, the company has never been sued and has never made an insurance claim.

-Savvy’s requirement to be added to your aircraft insurance as an additional insured is really no different than when an aircraft owner takes flight training from BPPP or CPPP or FlightSafety or SimCom, and the training organization requires that it be added to the owner’s policy as an additional insured.
+Savvy’s requirement to be added to your aircraft insurance as an AI is really no different than when an aircraft owner takes flight training from BPPP or CPPP or FlightSafety or SimCom, and the training organization requires that it be added to the owner’s policy as an AI.

-NOTE: The requirement that Savvy be added to the aircraft’s insurance as an “additional insured” applies only to aircraft enrolled in our full-service SavvyMx managed maintenance program.
+NOTE: The requirement that Savvy be added to the aircraft’s insurance as an AI applies only to aircraft enrolled in our full-service SavvyMx managed maintenance program.
 It does not apply to aircraft enrolled in our other services (SavvyQA, SavvyPrebuy, SavvyBreakdown, SavvyAnalysis).

 Call or email your insurance broker or agent and ask that Savvy be added to your aircraft liability policy as an “additional insured” (AI).
 Ask your broker or agent to obtain a “certificate of insurance” (COI) for: